-Chlorpropamide, a hypoglycemic sulfonamide, potentiates the action of very low concentrations of vasopressin.
+Chlorpropamide, a hypoglycemic sulfonamide, potentiates the action of low vasopressin concentrations.

 When used for the treatment of diabetes mellitus, chlorpropamide can cause, as an adverse effect, an apparent syndrome of inappropriate ADH secretion.

-In the treatment of central diabetes insipidus, when ADH analogs cannot be used, chlorpropamide is used alone or sometimes in combination with a thiazide diuretic.
+In treating central diabetes insipidus, when ADH analogs cannot be used, chlorpropamide is used alone or sometimes in combination with a thiazide diuretic.

 Lithium, demeclocycline, and methoxyflurane decrease the renal activity of ADH.
 The polyuria observed in some patients treated with lithium is explained by this mechanism.

 Demeclocycline is the only tetracycline with an antagonistic effect on ADH in the kidney.
 Reduces water retention induced by excessive secretion of antidiuretic hormones, often of neoplastic origin.
-When used as an antibiotic, demeclocycline can cause nephrogenic diabetes insipidus with polyuria, polydipsia.
+When used as an antibiotic, demeclocycline can cause nephrogenic diabetes insipidus with polyuria and polydipsia.

-Furthermore, thiazide diuretics have, in patients with nephrogenic diabetes insipidus, a paradoxical antidiuretic effect, probably due to the depletion of sodium in the tubular fluid.
-They are the main treatment, often combined with amiloride, for nephrogenic diabetes insipidus.
+Furthermore, thiazide diuretics have a paradoxical antidiuretic effect in patients with nephrogenic diabetes insipidus, probably due to sodium depletion in the tubular fluid.
+They are the primary treatment, often combined with amiloride, for nephrogenic diabetes insipidus.

 Vasoconstrictor effect (V1)

-At doses higher than those necessary to induce water retention, ADH induces vasoconstriction.
+ADH induces vasoconstriction at doses higher than those necessary to induce water retention.
 The plasma concentration of vasopressin may be sufficient to increase peripheral resistance and blood pressure.

-The decrease in cutaneous blood flow observed in smokers could be the consequence of an increase in vasopressin secretion under the influence of nicotine.
+The decrease in cutaneous blood flow observed in smokers could result from increased vasopressin secretion under the influence of nicotine.

-The development of specific V1 antagonists would allow better specification of the role of vasopressin in physiology and pathology, and probably to find therapeutic applications.
+The development of specific V1 antagonists would allow better specification of the role of vasopressin in physiology and pathology and probably find therapeutic applications.

 Role in hemostasis:

-ADH has a platelet aggregation effect under stress conditions where its secretion is greatly increased.
+ADH has a platelet aggregation effect under stress conditions where its secretion is significantly increased.

 It has a favorable action in patients with hemophilia or von Willebrand disease by increasing the secretion of Factor VIII and Factor von Willebrand.
-The product generally used in these indications is desmopressin, which decreases bleeding time.
+Desmopressin is generally used in these indications, which decreases bleeding time.